jamespglaze/Kopernicus/README.md

 The Bleeding Edge is where beta code is trialed by fire, so if you want to help: Welcome!
 If you want a stable experience, please use the stable brance at https://github.com/Kopernicus/Kopernicus instead.

-New in this latest version UBE-84:
+New in this latest version UBE-85:

 1.)
 Rewrote large parts of the scatter system to use a new clever caching logic developed in conjunction with @gotmachine.
 Major thanks to him, as this realizes major performance benefits!

 2.)
-Fixed yet a few more nullrefs leftover from the last set of optimizations.

-3.)
 Kopernicus_Config.cfg parameters ScatterDistanceLimit and ScatterCountLimit are removed, and will be scrubbed from your cfgs automatically.
 This level of tweaking is no longer needed or required with the new high performance scatter system.

+3.)
+We now depend on KSPHarmony framework to do a few small things that would be messy to do via reflection.
+Please ensure you extract your release zip fully, it includes everything you need.

 Known Bugs: